openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/20_implementation.rst

     frontend_status: Done

-If an import path ``<some path>/name`` is resolved to a path in the folder "name", then  the compiler executes the following lookup sequence:
+If an import path ``<some path>/name`` is resolved to a path in the folder '*name*', then  the compiler executes the following lookup sequence:

 -   If the folder contains the file ``index.ets``, then this file is imported as a separate module written in |LANG|;